lib/goal-core.mjsstores goals, validates completion, formats summaries, redacts sensitive text, and tracks persisted tool history.

 VS Code Copilot Chat

-sessionId and cwd into the chat context.
-MCP tools require those values so multiple sessions in one workspace stay isolated.
-Persisted tool history drives drift enforcement across VS Code hook invocations.
+sessionId and cwd into the session context.
+Direct tools, MCP tools, and goalctl require those values as a cooperative isolation convention so multiple sessions in one workspace stay out of each other’s way during normal use; see Isolation model for why this is not a security boundary.
+Persisted tool history drives drift enforcement across hook invocations.

-UserPromptSubmit also gives VS Code Chat the same activation and continuation bridge as the CLI path: /goal creates a persisted draft goal immediately, and an explicit continue prompt can hydrate one unambiguous same-directory goal into the current session.
+UserPromptSubmit gives the hook-backed adapters an activation bridge: /goal creates a persisted draft goal immediately, and VS Code Chat can also hydrate one unambiguous same-directory goal into the current session on an explicit continue prompt.

 |---|---|